Simple tilts of length hearts and simple-minded mutation: Introduction

 However, for length categories, the natural kinds of objects are `simple-minded', i.e. objects that have the homological properties of simple objects.
 This leads us to our second generalisation of tilting theory. \emph{Simple-minded collections (SMCs)}, defined in \cite{Koenig-Yang}, are collections of simple objects in length hearts.
 Their shadow in Calabi--Yau triangulated categories are \emph{$w$-simple-minded systems ($w$-SMSs)}, defined in \cite{Koenig-Liu} for $w = 1$ and in \cite{CS15} for $w >1$.
 SMSs axiomatise the image of the nonprojective simple modules in the stable module category of a selfinjective algebra.

-Right mutations for SMCs are defined and again SMCs when condition \ref{approx} of Theorem~\ref{intro:length-simple-tilts} holds by a result of Koenig and Yang \cite{Koenig-Yang}.
-Theorem~\ref{intro:length-simple-tilts} shows that this is the case exactly when condition \ref{approx} holds.
-In \cite{Koenig-Yang}, Koenig and Yang show that mutation of SMCs is always defined and again an SMC when $\sD = \Db(A)$ for a finite-dimensional algebra $A$.
+In \cite{Koenig-Yang}, Steffen Koenig and Dong Yang show that mutation of SMCs is always defined and again an SMC when $\sD = \Db(A)$ for a finite-dimensional algebra $A$.
 As a consequence, for $\Db(A)$, mutation of SMCs can be iterated indefinitely.
 For $w$-SMSs, and in the context of $(-w)$-Calabi-Yau triangulated categories, mutation is shown to be defined and again a $w$-SMS in \cite{Dugas} for $w = 1$ and in \cite{J22} for $w > 1$.
 There has been recent work in \cite{Sun-Zhang} investigating compatibility of mutation of SMCs with recollements of triangulated categories and in \cite{Chen} investigating mutations of SMCs in derived categories of tube categories.

 Our second main result is an application of simple-minded mutation pairs in \cite{CSP20} and simple-minded reduction in \cite{CSP20,CSPP,Jin}.
 It provides necessary and sufficient conditions for mutations of SMCs to be infinitely iterable and an alternative proof that mutations of $w$-SMSs are again $w$-SMS for $w \geq 1$ in a more general context, unifying the proof for $w$-SMSs and SMCs.